Irreplaceable: Release

 During the production of "Irreplaceable", Hermansen thought that the track would not receive radio play because of the acoustic guitars, and deemed the song too pop-oriented.
 Hermansen did not expect "Irreplaceable" to conform to any genre.
 Despite his prediction, the song became successful on urban charts.
 It was played in New York and on country radio stations.
 Shortly after the release of "Irreplaceable", Beyoncé told MTV: "I love 'Irreplaceable'.
 I think it's important to have those songs.
 I've had so many people come up to me in tears, saying, 'I experienced my first breakup.
 If it wasn't for the song, I wouldn't be strong enough to not call.
 I wouldn't know how much I'm worth.'
 I'm happy to be a part of that."

 "Irreplaceable" was released in the United Kingdom on October 23, 2006, as the second single there.
 In the US, "Irreplaceable" was the third single from B'Day', and followed "Ring the Alarm".
 The single was released on December 5, 2006, and featured the album and instrumental versions of the track.
 "Irreplaceable" was the second single released from B'Day in international markets on Columbia Records.
 Two versions of the single were released in the UK on October 26, 2006.
 A CD single, which featured the album version of "Irreplaceable", and the Freemasons club mix radio edit of "Ring the Alarm", was released.
 An enhanced CD, which included the album version, three remixes of "Ring the Alarm", and the "Ring the Alarm" music video, was also released.
 A 12-inch single was released in the UK the following week.
 In Australia, a maxi single, which featured the album version and two remixes of "Déjà Vu", was released on December 5, 2006.
 A Maurice Joshua remix edit of the song was released in Australia two weeks later.

 Beyoncé recorded a Spanish version of the song, called "Irreemplazable", with additional lyrical contributions from Rudy Pérez and was included on the second disc of the deluxe edition of B'Day released on June 12, 2007.
 An Irreemplazable EP was released in the US on August 28, 2007, and on September 10, 2007, in the UK.
-The EP includes "Irreemplazable", the Norteña Remix of "Irreplaceable", "Amor Gitano", three versions of "Beautiful Liar", the Timbaland remix of "Get Me Bodied" featuring Voltio, and "Oye", the Spanish version of "Listen".
+The EP includes "Irreemplazable", the Norteña Remix of "Irreplaceable", "Amor Gitano", three versions of "Beautiful Liar", the Timbaland remix of "Get Me Bodied" featuring Julio Voltio, and "Oye", the Spanish version of "Listen".

 As a fundraiser for the victims of the 2011 Tōhoku earthquake and tsunami in Japan, a compilation album that included "Irreplaceable", called Songs for Japan, was released on March 25, 2011.